4 Setting up your machine

 Then there is the problem of how do we make this feel like a class, with actual living humans in it, when it’s all online?

-- A free account for Slack https://slack.com/ which handles our private communications.
-To sign up for Slack, you will receive via cuLearn a link to a private website into which you will enter your cumail email account.
+- A free account for Slack https://hist3814osummer2019.slack.com which handles our private communications.
+To sign in to our Slack, you will receive via cuLearn a link to a private website into which you will enter your cumail email account.
 This will give you access to our Slack space.
-Information on what Slack is and how it works is available here.

 - An account on Github http://github.com; you will set this up on your own.

-- Twitter is optional, but most digital humanities / digital history folks are on there, and that’s where a lot of the field is discussed (look up Dan Cohen, the former executive director of the Digital Public Library of America, who maintains an excellent list; a great place to start!)
+- Twitter is optional, and very often a cesspool, but most digital humanities / digital history folks are on there, and that’s where a lot of the field is discussed (look up Dan Cohen, the former executive director of the Digital Public Library of America, who maintains an excellent list; a great place to start!)
 Our course hashtag will be #hist3814o.
 Use that hashtag on any twitter posts you make related to the course.

 Step by step detailed instructions on getting all of this setup are in the workbook, on the ‘Getting Started’ page.
 You should begin the course by working through that section, once you’ve finished going through this course manual.